klaasnicolaas/Smarthome-homeassistant-config/README.md

 ## Current Configuration

+Recently I switched from a raspberry pi 3B+ to an Intel NUC.
+I noticed that the Pi for my house was no longer powerful enough to run all processes.
+That is why I invested in an Intel NUC at Christmas 2018, which is now smoothly running after a long transition in the 2018-2019 Christmas holiday.
+I also switched from hassbian to [hass.io][hassio] in docker.

-I use a raspberry pi 3rd generation to run home assistant.
+So now I use an Intel NUC to run home assistant.
 In addition, I use a Z-wave stick to control devices that use the z-wave protocol and an RFX module for controlling devices that work on the 433mhz frequency band.
-Because the raspberry pi is hanging in the meter closet, the smart meter is also read via a P1 cable.
+Because the Intel NUC is hanging in the meter closet, the smart meter is also read via a P1 cable.

+- [Intel Baby Canyon NUC7i5BNH][intel-nuc] - Inside it 16GB Ram, 500GB SSD and running [Ubuntu Server LTS][ubuntu-server].
-- RaspberryPi 3B+ using the [Hassbian installation](<https://home-assistant.io/docs/installation/hassbian/>).
+- Using the [Hass.io installation][hassio-install].
 - [Aeotec USB Z-Stick](<https://aeotec.com/z-wave-usb-stick>) - Z-Wave Plus
 - [RFXCOM RFXtrx433E](<http://www.rfxcom.com/store/Transceivers/14103>)
 - [P1 cable](<https://www.sossolutions.nl/slimme-meter-kabel>)